Marketing is a crucial component of every business. As trends change, more options become available for promoting your business.

 97% of clients read local business reviews, so don’t miss out on this opportunity to engage with your customers.

-To keep this simple, try using a Google My Business scheduling tool such as SocialPilot.
-With this program, you can even create a bunch of posts and schedule them to be published on various dates.
-Perhaps your hours will be different between Christmas and New Year’s, or you always have a sale in June.
+To keep this simple, try using a Google Business Profile scheduling tool such as SocialPilot.
+With this tool, you can create a bunch of posts and schedule them to be published on various dates.
+These can be posts about a special offer for Christmas or a summer sale in June.

 Create the posts now, save them in your queue, and move on to other tasks.
 If your dates change, you can easily re-schedule them within your social media calendar.